ovh/docs/pages/platform/kubernetes-k8s/monitoring-apps-grafana-prometheus/guide.en-ca.md

 ---
-title: Monitoring apps with Prometheus and Grafana on OVHcloud Managed Kubernetes Service
+title: Monitoring apps with Prometheus and Grafana on an OVHcloud Managed Kubernetes Service
 slug: monitoring-apps-prometheus-grafana
-excerpt: 'Find out how to monitor and visualize metrics with Prometheus and Grafana on OVHcloud Managed Kubernetes Service.'
+excerpt: 'Find out how to monitor and visualize metrics with Prometheus and Grafana on an OVHcloud Managed Kubernetes Service'
 section: Monitoring & Observability
 order: 00
 ---